 It is possible to over-optimize your content for SEO and ultimately hurt its overall search rankings.

 There is a lot of competition in the field of SEO, as companies attempt to influence search engine rankings through artificial means.
 You’ve likely come across websites that have strangely worded content and hundreds of links, which are often websites specifically engineered to elevate other sites in search engine rankings.

 Search engines want to provide high-quality results to users and prevent them from switching to another search engine; because of this goal, search engines regularly update their algorithms to prevent content that is designed more for search engine rankings from ranking over content that provides relevant information to a human.

 What are SEO tools?

-- Keyword research: Identifying keywords that are likely to help elevate your site in search engine rankings that can be included in the content on your site.
+- Keyword research: Identifying commonly-searched keywords that are likely to help elevate your site in search engine rankings that can be included in the content on your site.